Astrophotography Exposure Time Calculator

 - 300 or 200 Rule: a stricter approach for large prints, heavy cropping, or photographers who want very tight stars.

 The equation still has the same shape: exposure time equals a constant divided by focal length times crop factor.
-A smaller constant simply means you are demanding higher sharpness from the result.
+A smaller constant simply means you are asking for a cleaner-looking star field and accepting a shorter shutter window.

 At some point, photographers who want more precision move from the 500 Rule to the NPF Rule.
 The NPF approach includes more variables, such as aperture, pixel pitch or sensor resolution, and even the part of the sky being photographed.
 Because it accounts for more detail, it often recommends a shorter shutter speed than the 500 Rule.